Cyrtophora citricola

 Tropical Tent-web Spider, Tropical Tent-web Orbweaver

-Cyrtophora citricola is a colonial -weaver in the Araneidae, notable for building horizontal, non-adhesive tent-shaped webs rather than typical vertical orb webs.
-The exhibits remarkable social flexibility, living either solitarily or in colonies where individual webs are interconnected. to Africa, Asia, and parts of Europe, it has expanded to the Americas since 2000, including Florida and Puerto Rico.
+Cyrtophora citricola is a colonial orb-weaver spider in the Araneidae, notable for building horizontal, non-adhesive tent-shaped webs rather than typical vertical orb webs.
+The exhibits remarkable social flexibility, living either solitarily or in colonies where individual webs are interconnected.
+Native to Africa, Asia, and parts of Europe, it has expanded to the Americas since 2000, including Florida and Puerto Rico.
 Females reach 10 mm in body length while males are markedly smaller at 3 mm.
 The species shows pronounced and has become significant in agricultural contexts both as a pest and as a potential agent.

 Pronunciation